-How do exercises address different problems
+How do exercises address different problems?

 Muscle weakness – Muscle weakness leads to poor posture and poor support of a joint.
-If joint support is compromised, joint damage can occur more easily.
+If joint support is weak, joint damage can occur more easily.
 Strengthening takes time and effort on the part of the patient.
 The home program is vital in contributing to this goal.